r480github/GalaxyV3/README.md

 ## About Galaxy📑

 Galaxy is a minimalistic open source proxy that is capable of evading internet censorship.
+Galaxy uses Ultraviolet v.3.2.7; the fastest and lastest version.
 It also includes a vast collection of games that will continuously expand as the site grows.

 ## Demo 🏴󠁺󠁡󠁦󠁳󠁿